HEALING COMMUNITY TRAUMA:

 COSTS AND REGISTRATION:

-$349 – Early Bird (payment received on or before two weeks before start of training
+$349 – Early Bird (payment received over 1 month before start of training)

-$299 – Discounted Early Bird (AWB Members, students, volunteers with “AWB-Supported Disaster Relief Efforts” on or before two weeks before start of training)
+$299 – Discounted Early Bird (AWB Members, students, volunteers with “AWB-Supported Disaster Relief Efforts” over 1 month before before start of training)

-$379 – Regular Registration (payment received after two weeks before starting of training)
+$379 – Regular Registration (payment received less than one month before start of training)

-$329 – Discounted Regular Registration (AWB Members, students, volunteers with “AWB-Supported Disaster Relief Efforts” after two weeks before start of training)
+$329 – Discounted Regular Registration (AWB Members, students, volunteers with “AWB-Supported Disaster Relief Efforts” less than one month before start of training)

 Half price offered to those who have attended previous AWB trainings and World Healing Exchange trips.